hileets/social-login-buttons/readme.md

 ```javascript
 <facebook-login animation={false} ></facebook-login>
 ```
-By default the buttons use custom styling it can be changed to material ui design by setting `variant` to `material` [reword req. ??]
+By default the buttons use custom styling it can be changed to material ui design by setting `variant` to `material` .

 ```javascript
 <facebook-login variant={‘material’} ></facebook-login>